fladdict/llmermaid/README.md

-# llmermaid - Next level ReAct
+# LLM-ermaid prompting - Next level ReAct

-## Mermaid Diagram-Driven LLM Project
+Revolutionizing Task Processing with an Innovative Approach.
-Revolutionizing Task Processing with an Innovative Approach In this project, we integrate Mermaid-style diagram charts into Language Learning Models (LLMs) to expand the possibilities of future task processing.
+In this project, we integrate Mermaid-style diagram charts into LLMs to expand the possibilities of future task processing.

-Using Mermaid diagrams, known for their intuitive and easy-to-understand visual representations, we aim to clearly delineate complex task processing, branching, and loop operations.
+Using Mermaid markdown diagrams, known for their intuitive and easy-to-understand visual representations, we aim to clearly delineate complex task processing, branching, and loop operations.
 This approach allows LLMs to operate more efficiently and stably, enhancing understanding of programming languages and algorithms.

 ## Key Features of the Project: